rjha18/adversarial_illusions/README.md

 <img src="image/illusion.png" alt="drawing" width="600"/>

-We ran everything using on one 48GB A40.
+We ran everything using on a 48GB A40.

 **Configs**:
 - Install